danielghost/adapt-adaptiveContent/README.md

 ```
 You can link a content object to multiple blocks of questions.
 This allows you to use both 'question randomisation' and 'question banking' in the diagnostic assessment - just like you can in a regular assessment.

-If the user correctly answers completes all questions associated with a particular content object, that content object will be removed from the learner journey by setting `_isAvailable` to `false`.
+If the user correctly answers all questions associated with a particular content object, that content object will either be removed from the learner journey (by setting `_isAvailable` to `false`) or become optional (`_isOptional` is set to `true`).

-If a content object is not associated with any of the questions in the diagnostic assessment, it will be considered _mandatory content_ i.e. all users will need to complete it to complete the course, regardless of how well they perform in the diagnostic assessment
+If a content object is not associated with any of the questions in the diagnostic assessment, it will be considered _mandatory content_ i.e. all users will need to complete it to complete the course, regardless of how well they perform in the diagnostic assessment.

 The main configuration for this extension is in `course.json`:
 ```